 Asset Focus: US Treasury Bonds, Bills and Notes

-In the latest article in our Asset Focus series, I’m going to be talking about investing U.S government debt through assets issued by the treasury, which include bonds, bills and notes.
+In the latest article in our Asset Focus series, I’m going to be talking about investing in U.S government debt assets issued by the treasury, which include treasury bonds, bills and notes.

 Read on, and I’ll explain what they are, and how you can incorporate them into your portfolio to achieve strong returns and enjoy a comfortable life.